phpmyadmin/localized_docs/source/faq.rst

 .. _faq6_39:

-6.39 What is the "Adjust Privileges" option when renaming, copying, or moving a database, table, column, or procedure?
+6.39 What is the "Adjust privileges" option when renaming, copying, or moving a database, table, column, or procedure?
 ----------------------------------------------------------------------------------------------------------------------

 When renaming/copying/moving a database/table/column/procedure,